realsetvin/vkax/doc/testnet-participation.md

 <br/>

 > [!NOTE]
-> Learning how to use the VKAX Test Net, you will prepare yourself to do things like mine solo or run a masternode on the Main Net
+> Learning how to use the VKAX Test Net will prepare you to do things like mine solo or run a masternode on the Main Net
 <br/>

 ### Getting Ubuntu